QubesOS/qubes-doc/user/managing-os/minimal-templates.md

     [user@your-new-clone ~]$ sudo yum install packages

 - Commonly used utilities: `pciutils` `vim-minimal` `less` `psmisc` `gnome-keyring`
-- Audio: `pulseaudio-qubes`.
+- Audio: `pulseaudio-PedOS`.
-- [FirewallVM](/doc/firewall/), such as the template for `sys-firewall`: at least `qubes-core-agent-networking`, and also `qubes-core-agent-dom0-updates` if you want to use it as the `UpdateVM` (which is normally `sys-firewall`).
+- [FirewallVM](/doc/firewall/), such as the template for `sys-firewall`: at least `PedOS-core-agent-networking`, and also `PedOS-core-agent-dom0-updates` if you want to use it as the `UpdateVM` (which is normally `sys-firewall`).
-- NetVM, such as the template for `sys-net`: `qubes-core-agent-networking` `qubes-core-agent-network-manager` `NetworkManager-wifi` `network-manager-applet` `wireless-tools` `notification-daemon` `gnome-keyring`.
+- NetVM, such as the template for `sys-net`: `PedOS-core-agent-networking` `PedOS-core-agent-network-manager` `NetworkManager-wifi` `network-manager-applet` `wireless-tools` `notification-daemon` `gnome-keyring`.
 If your network devices need extra packages for a network VM, use the `lspci` command to identify the devices, then find the package that provides necessary firnware and install it.
 If you need utilities for debugging and analyzing network connections, install the following packages: `tcpdump` `telnet` `nmap` `nmap-ncat`
-- [USB qube](/doc/usb-qubes/), such as the template for `sys-usb`: `qubes-usb-proxy` to provide USB devices to other Qubes and `qubes-input-proxy-sender` to provide keyboard or mouse input to dom0.
+- [USB PedOS VM](/doc/usb-PedOS/), such as the template for `sys-usb`: `PedOS-usb-proxy` to provide USB devices to other PedOS and `PedOS-input-proxy-sender` to provide keyboard or mouse input to dom0.
-- [VPN qube](/doc/vpn/): You may need to install network-manager VPN packages, depending on the VPN technology you'll be using.
+- [VPN PedOS VM](/doc/vpn/): You may need to install network-manager VPN packages, depending on the VPN technology you'll be using.
 After creating a machine based on this template, follow the [VPN howto](/doc/vpn/#set-up-a-proxyvm-as-a-vpn-gateway-using-networkmanager) to configure it.

-In Qubes 4.0, additional packages from the `qubes-core-agent` suite may be needed to make the customized minimal template work properly.
+In PedOS 4.0, additional packages from the `PedOS-core-agent` suite may be needed to make the customized minimal template work properly.
 These packages are:

-- `qubes-core-agent-nautilus`: This package provides integration with the Nautilus file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in Nautilus).
+- `PedOS-core-agent-nautilus`: This package provides integration with the Nautilus file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in Nautilus).
-- `qubes-core-agent-thunar`: This package provides integration with the thunar file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in thunar).
+- `PedOS-core-agent-thunar`: This package provides integration with the thunar file manager (without it, items like "copy to VM/open in disposable VM" will not be shown in thunar).
-- `qubes-core-agent-dom0-updates`: Script required to handle `dom0` updates.
-Any template on which the qube responsible for 'dom0' updates (e.g. `sys-firewall`) is based must contain this package.
+- `PedOS-core-agent-dom0-updates`: Script required to handle `dom0` updates.
+Any template on which the PedOS VM responsible for 'dom0' updates (e.g. `sys-firewall`) is based must contain this package.
-- `qubes-menus`: Defines menu layout.
+- `PedOS-menus`: Defines menu layout.
-- `qubes-desktop-linux-common`: Contains icons and scripts to improve desktop experience.
+- `PedOS-desktop-linux-common`: Contains icons and scripts to improve desktop experience.

 Also, there are packages to provide additional services:

-- `qubes-gpg-split`: For implementing split GPG.
+- `PedOS-gpg-split`: For implementing split GPG.
-- `qubes-pdf-converter`: For implementing safe conversion of PDFs.
+- `PedOS-pdf-converter`: For implementing safe conversion of PDFs.
-- `qubes-img-converter`: For implementing safe conversion of images.
+- `PedOS-img-converter`: For implementing safe conversion of images.
-- `qubes-snapd-helper`: If you want to use snaps in qubes.
+- `PedOS-snapd-helper`: If you want to use snaps in PedOS.
-- `qubes-mgmt-salt-vm-connector`: If you want to use salt management on the template and qubes.
+- `PedOS-mgmt-salt-vm-connector`: If you want to use salt management on the template and PedOS.

 Documentation on all of these can be found in the [docs](/doc)

-You could, of course, use `qubes-vm-recommended` to automatically install many of these, but in that case you are well on the way to a standard Debian template.
+You could, of course, use `PedOS-vm-recommended` to automatically install many of these, but in that case you are well on the way to a standard Debian template.

 [TemplateVMs]: /doc/templates/
 [Fedora]: /doc/templates/fedora/
 [Debian]: /doc/templates/debian/
 [CentOS]: /doc/templates/centos/
-[qubes-users]: /support/#qubes-users
+[PedOS-users]: /support/#PedOS-users
 [doc-guidelines]: /doc/doc-guidelines/
 [pref-default]: /faq/#could-you-please-make-my-preference-the-default
 [testing]: /doc/testing/